Part of my attitude relates to an experience I had. And this was within a single HIS. I wanted to…

 Privacy and Security

-- Information from ambient light sensors used to adjust smartphone and laptop screen brightness is now available to any website that uses a new API, meaning a website or hacker could use the information to identify a specific user or determine information about their home.
+- Information from ambient light sensors used to adjust smartphone and laptop screen brightness to any website that uses a new API, meaning a website or hacker could use the information to identify a specific user or determine information about their home.
 I didn’t realize that some retailers adjust their prices based on the user’s device, charging iPhone users more than those shopping with an inexpensive Chromebook.

 - In the UK, healthcare represents by far the greatest number of Q1 data breaches, although most of the incidents involved paper rather than electronic information.